 When an asset in your portfolio falls even slightly, resist the temptation to impulsively sell it.
 Accept that you could not have foreseen this specific event, and that such trends are normal in an investment portfolio.

 A very short, but important point.
 Try not to look at your investment portfolio too much.

 Looking at it every 6-12 months is perfectly fine.
 This allows you to just make sure things are performing, overall, in line with your original investment goals.

 Avoiding regular check-ins on your investments, however, will help you avoid unnecessary panic which can result in foolish decisions.

 #5 Speak To Your Adviser

-As financial advisers in Leicestershire, of course we would say this!
+As financial advisers, of course we would say this!
 But it’s true, talking to an experienced investment professional really does help when you encounter investment panic.

 We’ve seen all kinds of investment trends, turns and behaviour with hundreds of client portfolios.
 So we can help you see the bigger picture.